PBGLMichaelHall/ReadTheDocsQTL/README.md

 # Read the Docs
 https://qtl-bsa.readthedocs.io/en/latest/Sorghum.html

 # Why this tool is useful in the Sorghum case is because it takes 7861 Called Variants and reduces it to 92 total variants dispersed on Chromosomes 1,3,4,6,7, and 9 .
 You can also filter by allelic frequency differences however there is not really a valid statistic to determine significance.
+But, how much of the phenotypic variation is explained by these identified QTLs?

 # I have added the following functions to the QTLseqr package:
 - it provides cut off values for G-Prime Statistic and neglog